WallaceRepo/todoNote-JSON-Server/README.md

 # todoNote-JSON-Server
-This simple JSON server from typicode.com on Github, with db.json file.
-REST api methods all works on json server on localhost with db.json file as part of project.
-The GitHub json server only provides GET request.
-Teh other requests wont work, or won't change data in db.json file on Github.
+Simple JSON server from typicode.com on Github with db.json file.
+GET, POST, PUT and DELETE REST api methods work on json server ONLY on the localhost when db.json file is a part of project.
+Here when I host db.json hosting on GitHub,the server only provides GET request.
+Those other requests won't work, or won't change data in db.json file on Github.
+It doesn't cause CORS error when requesting GET from localhost app to Github repo's db.json file.

 10KB db.json max
 5 max REST endpoints